LLC Protection for Members' Personal Debt in Louisiana

 Should You Consider Forming Your LLC in Another State?

 All of the foregoing makes Louisiana one of the least attractive states in which to form an LLC as far as protection from personal creditors goes.
-However, you do not have to form your LLC in Lousiana even if it is where you live or do business.
-You can form an LLC in any state--for example, even though your business is in Lousiana, you could form an LLC in Delaware to own and operate it.
-Doing so will not save you Lousiana taxes because your LLC will have to qualify to do business in Louisiana and pay the same taxes as any other LLC.
+However, you do not have to form your LLC in Louisiana even if it is the state where you live or do business.
+You can form an LLC in any state—for example, even though your business is in Louisiana, you could form an LLC in Nevada or Delaware to own and operate it.
+Doing so will not save you Louisiana state taxes because your LLC will have to qualify to do business in Louisiana and pay the same taxes as any other LLC.
 Indeed, your costs will increase because you’ll have to pay the fees to form your LLC in Nevada plus the fees to register to do business in Louisiana.
 However, as a general rule, the formation state’s LLC law will govern your LLC.
 Thus, forming an LLC in a state with a favorable LLC law could provide you with more limited liability than forming it in Louisiana.

-So, should you shop around for a state that provides the most limited liability to LLC owners?
-If limiting liability is extremely important to you, you may want to consider forming your LLC someplace other than Lousiana.
-However, there are other factors you should consider as well, such as how much it costs to form an LLC in the other state.
-Moreover, there is no guarantee that the Lousiana courts will always apply the law of the state where you formed your LLC instead of the less favorable Lousiana LLC law.
+So should you shop around for the state that provides the most limited liability to LLC owners?
+If limiting liability is extremely important to you, you may want to form your LLC in a state like Nevada, Delaware, or Wyoming that has very debtor-friendly LLC laws.
+However, there is no guarantee that Louisiana courts will always apply the law of the state where you formed your LLC, rather than the less favorable Louisiana LLC law.
 This is a complex legal issue with no definitive answer.
 Consult an experienced business lawyer for more information.